Sam-Clutterbuck/gust/ReadMe.md

 The Client also has to be securely locked down to ensure that its connection to an internet connected device (the  server) doesn't compromise its integrity and confidentiality.
 To assist in this the client can only connect to the servers specific gust port `11811` and doesn't have access to any http(s) ports or web interfaces.
 On top of this the client only able to accept files and have write access to files from the server transfer and not any other locations on the interior network.

 [Find out more about how to use the client in the docs...](/docs/client.md)

+## Release Notes
+To find out information on the latest releases check the release notes page in the docs folder